Alternative Education Programs

 Fairfax, Virginia 22031

 Buena Vista and Lexington Cities; Rockbridge County

-- Focus: The regional alternative school accommodates students in grades 9-12.
-The program is a computer-based program combined with direct teaching by a highly-qualified teacher.
+- Focus: The regional alternative school accommodates students in grades 8-12.
+The program is a computer-based program combined with direct teaching by a highly-qualified teacher and special education teacher.
 Each student is provided with an educational plan with emphasis on academic, behavior, and attendance requirements.

 Buena Vista City Public Schools

 2329 Chestnut Ave., Suite A